ash-project/ash/documentation/topics/reference/expressions.md

 )
 ```

 The `parent/1` function allows you to reference fields from the source resource within the exists expression.
-Authorization is automatically applied to unrelated exists expressions using the target resource's primary read action.
+Authorization is automatically applied to resource-based exists expressions using the target resource's primary read action.

 ## Portability